KaranGohil/JobScraper-Indeed/README.md

 For this project, I build an python program which scrape the job from Indeed.

+The indeed scraper is in "jobScraper.ipynb"

+The Report is in "Report.ipynb"

+The link to the project video is here - https://drive.google.com/file/d/1Sp8o8s0GtorqLXgpfOzDh-E6Q3n7mLcf/view?usp=sharing

 ## Language and Modules

 - Python 3.8.3